 An abrasion often causes a red patch on the skin, which may ooze fluid and may be painful or bleed.
 An abrasion may scab over as it heals, which usually takes 3-7 days, but may take longer.

 What are abrasion care options?

-Abrasions should be cleaned thoroughly with soap and cool water (do not scrub) particularly well if dirt, stones or gravel need to be removed (a dirty abrasion may become infected or scar on healing).
-Daily application of an antibiotic ointment/lotion or cream on/or covered by an adhesive bandage or gauze (particularly if on the hands or feet or likely to become contaminated by clothing) is beneficial.
+Abrasions should be cleaned thoroughly yet gently using soap and cool water, specifically well if dirt, stones, or gravel need to be removed, as a dirty abrasion may become infected or scar on healing.
+Daily application of an antibiotic ointment/lotion or cream on/or covered by an adhesive bandage or gauze, particularly if on the hands or feet or likely to become contaminated by clothing is beneficial.